-Net-net, the cost of software is mainly based on the time and quality that it takes a team—the more senior the team, the more complex the application, the higher the final cost.
+Net-net, the cost of software is mainly based on the time that it takes a team to build an app and the quality of the team — the more senior the team, the more complex the application, the higher the final cost.

 Not all developers are created equal, and not all agencies run the same hourly price.
 At Seamgen, we pride ourselves on creating user-centric mobile and web apps with incredibly talented developers and designers.
 If you’re interested in contacting a premier design and development agency, check out Seamgen’s recent work portfolio here.

-Below you will find a couple opinions and details on the cost to build software applications in 2017.
+Below are some opinions and details about the cost of building software applications in 2017.

 Pre App Cost Research

 Applications are complex works of art.
-From UX design to the features, every detail has to be carefully created.
+From UX design to features, every detail has to be carefully considered.

 Before even looking at app cost, it is important to ask several questions:

 - Why create an app in the first place?
 Seriously, learn your pitch.
 The why is important.

 - What is the user demographic?
 You need to know who is actually going to use your app.

 - How does the market look?
 Your app needs to be unique or part of a large, successful market or sub-market.